xkortex/qmk_firmware/keyboards/mitosis/keymaps/ubergrok/readme.md

-# Ubergrok - a layout for the Mitosis based on Datagrok
+# a layout for the Mitosis

 - Emphasis on momentary modifiers, all usable from either hand, arranged symmetrically, but left/right distinguishable by the OS.
   I place left- and right-versions of Shift, GUI ("Super"), and Alt ("Meta"), and Henkan/Muhenkan (which I plan to overload for "Hyper").